 Dining Services Food Sourcing

-Dining Services uses 2 large food vendors.
-Renzi Food Service is the primary vendor and receives the majority of the orders.
-Sysco is the secondary vendor and they also use a handful of other vendors for specific products such as the convenience store items at the Café.
+Dining Services uses large food vendors and they also use a handful of other vendors for specific products such as the convenience store items at the Café.

-In the near future orders will be placed with Renzi and Sysco using the Cbord system.
+Orders are placed using the CBORD system.
 The system has recipe and inventory information that can be used to help make purchasing decisions.
 The system interfaces directly with each companies order system.
 At this time orders are placed online or with sales reps through open accounts.

 Most suppliers drop off invoices at dining units when delivering goods.
 Managers sign to indicate their approval and forward to the Dining Services clerk.
 Some invoices are also delivered to her directly and she will confirm the invoiced items have been received.
 Managers, leaders, receiving and storage personnel provide verification that items have been received.

 The Dining Services clerk assigns the correct accounting code to the invoice based on what the item is and where it was delivered.
 If there is a new vendor, she obtains their W-9 form and forwards to Purchasing to add to the master vendor list.